apache/openwhisk/docs/actions.md

   You can see the `hello` action you just created.

-4. After you create your action, you can run it in OpenWhisk (i.e., the cloud) with the 'invoke' command.
+4. After you create your action, you can run it in the cloud in OpenWhisk with the 'invoke' command.
 You can invoke actions with a *blocking* invocation or a *non-blocking* invocation by specifying a flag in the command.
 A blocking invocation waits until the action runs to completion and returns a result.
-This example uses the blocking parameter, `-blocking`:
+This example uses the blocking parameter, `--blocking`:

   ```
   $ wsk action invoke --blocking hello